Active osmotic-like pressure on permeable inclusions: Model and Methods

-We use a fixed value of $\epsilon=10k_{\mathrm{B}}T$ and vary $\epsilon'$ to study the effects of membrane hardness.
-We study the steady-state properties of the system by numerically solving the Langevin equation.
-The results are analyzed in terms of dimensionless P\'eclet numbers defined as
+We employ standard Brownian dynamics methods \cite{McCammon1978} to numerically solve the Eqs. (\ref{Alang1}) and (\ref{Alang3}).
+We calculate the effective pressure imparted on the inclusions in the steady state.
+The results are analyzed in terms of dimensionless P\'eclet numbers (which we may interchangeably refer to as motility strengths) with the definitions

-for outside ($1$) and inside ($2$) regions.
-P\'eclet numbers are varied over a wide range of values from zero up to 100.
+for the regions outside (1) and inside (2) the inclusion, respectively, P\'eclet numbers are varied over a wide range of values from 20 up to 100.
+These values correspond to persistence lengths for active particles, ranging from $l_p=v/D_R=13.3\sigma$ up to $66.6\sigma$.